cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    written in the source code for the implementing `Fancy` class.
 In some cases, new comments are provided.
 In others, it appears as though Javadoc comments are omitted.
 In the latter case, this is actually not true.
-View the API documentation website for both the `Styleable` interface and the `Fancy` class--bringthem up side-by-side, if possible.
+View the API documentation website for both the `Styleable` interface and the `Fancy` class—bring them up side-by-side, if possible.
 All of the methods in `Fancy` are documented, even `style()` and `unstyle()` which have no Javadoc comments in the source code!

    This happens because the Javadoc tool has the ability to inherit comments from an interface when omitted